 It is also just a great way to diversify your shadow boxing routine to help you become stronger and quicker.

 If you are looking to just do strength and conditioning work with resistance bands I would recommend getting resistance tubes or body bands.
 (I will do another article soon on strength and conditioning with resistance bands)

 For those considering resistance bands specifically shadowboxing training, I would definitely consider BoxBandz or Innstar resistance suits.
 For me, they have created the best resistance bands suits for Shadow Boxing workouts.

 If you are looking for typical resistance bands to do other workout methods.
 It might be worth checking out my review on Innstar who have arguably created the best fitness resistance band on the market in my opinion.

 You can read my reviews on each from the links below:

-Shadow boxing with resistance bands are a great alternative way to change up your workout regime.
-If you are wanting to add some sort of strength and conditioning while shadow boxing, this is a great method to do so.
-Especially if you want to increase your speed and power, you will quickly see a big differences after just a few sessions with them.
+Shadowboxing with resistance bands is a great alternative way to change up your workout regime.
+If you are wanting to add some sort of strength and conditioning while shadowboxing, this is a great method to do so.
+Especially if you want to increase your speed and power, you will quickly see a big difference after just a few sessions with them.

 All I would recommend is that you don’t use them all too often, as it could cause you to get lazy with your technique.